Atom Electrons

 Like hydrogen, lithium is eager to bond with other atoms due to its single electron in the outer shell.

-Adding more electrons starts filling up this second shell:
+Now as we add more electrons we continue filling up this second shell:

 simple beryllium atom model